terrytaylorbonn/terrytaylorbonn.github.io/3_agents.markdown

 Conceptual summary of agents:
 - Agent = any external (to the LLM) program that calls the LLM API.
 Basically plays the role of a human during chat (but can do much more).
-- Agent + AI = an LLM is used as a useful assistant.
+- AI Agent = an agent that can exploit the higher level abilities of LLM.
+- AI Agents provide
-- Provide reliable workflows built around models, tools, and automation.
+  - reliable workflows built around models, tools, and automation.
-- Provide tolerance of AI faults and unpredictable outputs
+  - tolerance of AI faults and unpredictable outputs

 <br>